henrycosentino/beta_analysis/README.md

 ## Project Overview
 The purpose of this project was to explore beta relative to the S&P 500.
 Specifically, the analysis will be used to aid in the formation of beta-weighted delta-neutral stock option portfolios.
-This is merely the start of the project, and as time progresses I will continue to add new findings to the project.
+This is merely the start of the project, and as time progresses I will continue to add new findings to the repository.

 ## Steps Involved:
 1. Extract data from the Bloomberg Terminal using the API and import it into Excel.